Past, Future and Cuts in Dataflow: Review

 dataflow graph into subsets

-past
+past and

-where a message from future
+future where a message from future is

-received in past
+received in past.

 Explain why this partition is not a cut.